- 150g plain flour (see our tip on flour, below)

 - 1 tsp vanilla extract or seeds from ½ vanilla pod

 - 2 peeled, grated thumbs of turmeric (or 2 tsp ground turmeric)

 - 2 tbsp butter or coconut oil, plus extra for cooking

 Prep: 20 mins | Cook: 25 mins

 1. Sift the flour into a large bowl.
-Mix in the baking powder and salt.
-Add the eggs, coconut water, honey/sugar (if you're using it) and vanilla.
+Whisk in the baking powder and salt.
+Break in the eggs, then add the coconut water, honey/sugar (if you're using it) and vanilla.
 Whisk everything together to make a batter the consistency of double cream.

 2. Stir in the grated turmeric and ground cardamom.

 3. Set a large frying pan over high heat.
 Add 2 tbsp butter or oil.
 Swirl the butter or oil around the pan until melted.
 Pour into the batter, then whisk to combine it.

 4. Add a fresh gloss of butter or oil to the pan, just enough to coat it.
-Dollop 1-2 tbsp batter to the pan for each pancake, depending on how big you want them.
+Dollop 1-2 tbsp batter to the pan per pancake, depending on how big you want them.
 You should be able to cook 2-3 pancakes at a time.
 Cook for 2-3 mins till the top of the pancakes starts to look set and lots of bubbles have formed.